Elena Asins

-Elena Asins (Madrid, 2 March 1940 – Azpirotz, Navarra, 14 December 2015) was a prominent visual artist, writer, lecturer and critic.
+Elena Asins Rodríguez (Madrid, 2 March 1940 – Azpirotz, Navarra, 14 December 2015) was a prominent visual artist, writer, lecturer and critic.
 Her plastic language was based on computer systematic calculation.
 Asins pioneered the convergence between theoretical computer science and the minimal and geometrical tendencies of the 1960s.
 She belongs to the first generation of artists using computers to generate art.